graphprotocol/research/specs/graph-protocol-v1/payment-channels/README.md

 Specifically, the Payment Channel Hub has the ability to mint Graph Tokens to pay Indexing Nodes an amount equivalent to the amount of ETH or DAI paid toward that Indexing Node by an end user.
 The minting channel acts as the second leg of a mediated transfer.

 The minting channel should be settled once per *round*.
 See [Mechanism Design](../mechanism-design) for more information.

+## Micropayment Routing
+Because of the hub-and-spoke payment channel, micropayment routing is trivial.
+Payment must always go through the Payment Channel Hub, and only deposits in the first leg of the mediate payment need be checked to confirm that there are sufficient funds to cover the transfer.
+As such, balance proofs may be exchanged directly between sender and final recipient of a mediated micropayment, and the receiver may send messages to the payment channel hub on the sender's behalf.
+This facilitates sending valid [Locked Transfer messages](.../messages) in-band with requests to the [JSON RPC API](../rpc-api).

 ## Token Auction
 With the minting channel construction, new Graph Tokens are minted in direct proportion to the amount of value exchanged between end users and Indexing Nodes in a given round.
 The Token Auction acts as a sink for these new Graph Tokens, whereby the Payment Channel "buys back" the Graph Tokens previously minted in exchange for the ETH or DAI collected in the payment channels through an on-chain auction mechanism.